malthelange/CLVM/README.md

 The [embedding](embedding/) folder contains the ConCert development of the embedding.
 The [execution](execution/) folder contains the ConCert formalization of the smart contract execution layer, which allows reasoning about interacting contracts.

-The [CLVM Interpreter](execution/CLInterp) folder contains the CLVM compilation scheme and theory.
+The [CLVM](execution/CLInterp) folder contains the CLVM compilation scheme and theory.